Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, The Power of One.md

 If it would be useful for anyone, I will make myself available over the coming 6 weeks for an experiment.

-During the experiement, I will do my best to share with you a [[Way]] in which, using just **One Hour a Day**, one can ascend up out of the depths of the underworld, rise above the Chaos, and rediscover the fullness of meaning, purpose, and connection.
+During the experiment, I will do my best to share with you a [[Way]] in which, using just **One Hour a Day**, one can ascend up out of the depths of the underworld, rise above the Chaos, and rediscover the fullness of meaning, purpose, and connection.

 My commitment to you is as follows: